 She is a member of the Lincoln Center Theater Directors Lab and the National Alliance of Acting Teachers.
 She is an Affiliated Artist with New Georges, an Associate Member of the SDC, and was a Resident Director at Ensemble Studio Theatre in 2008-09.
 She earned her BS in Theatre from Northwestern University and her MFA in Directing from UC San Diego.

 Dr. William Storm

 Jim is a graduate of Oñate high school in Las Cruces New Mexico where he studied technical theater.
 He continued his education at Full Sail University in Orlando Florida where he received an associates of science in show production and touring.
 He returned to New Mexico to become the head of the audio department at the Spencer Theater in Alto, NM.
-He travelled the U.S. and Canada on tours of Broadway shows including; OKLAHOMA, BIG RIVER, MY FAIR LADY, and MOVIN’ OUT.
-In 2007 he moved to New York City and worked as a sound operator and mixer on many Broadway productions including SPAMALOT, HAIR, PORGY AND BESS, A CHRISTMAS STORY, SPIDERMAN, and IF/THEN.
+He traveled the U.S. and Canada on tours of Broadway shows including; Oklahoma!, Big River, My Fair Lady, and Movin’ Out.
+In 2007 he moved to New York City and worked as a sound operator and mixer on many Broadway productions including Spamalot, Hair, Porgy and Bess, A Christmas Story, Spiderman: Turn of the Dark, and If/Then.
 Jim is thrilled to be back living in the southwest and to be part of the NMSU Theatre Department.
 He would like to thank his wife, Jackie for her continued support.